Disclaimer: Diagnosis and repair should only be undertaken by qualified personnel.

 The ODS system is part of the pilot assembly designed to regulate the flame performance.
 The pilot flame is consistent only within a very narrow range, so if oxygen drops below the acceptable level, the flame will lift off the thermocouple, which reduces the millivolt signal going to the gas valve.

-Gas flows to the ODS pilot via a precision-bored orifice that pulls in primary air via the air shutter, and is then ignited by the spark discharge from the spark electrode of the piezo igniter.
-When ignited, the pilot burner ignites the main burner, heats the thermocouple that powers the gas control valve, and shuts off gas flow when the oxygen level around the appliance drops below a predetermined level.
+Gas flows to the ODS pilot via a precision-bored orifice that pulls in primary air via the air shutter and is then ignited by the spark discharge from the spark electrode of the piezo igniter.
+When ignited, the pilot burner ignites the main burner, heats the thermocouple that powers the gas control valve, and shuts off gas flow when the oxygen around the appliance drops below a predetermined level.
 The system should be set to shut down if the oxygen level reaches 18 percent.